How I Learned to Stop Worrying and Love Retraining: Preliminaries and Methodology

-We think that the results of \citet{LiYumerRamanan2020} regarding the training of Neural Network within a fixed iteration budget provide some relevant further context for the varying success achieved by these methods as well as indications on how one can further improve upon them, in particular when retraining is assumed to be significantly shorter than the original training, that is when $T_{{rt}} \ll T$. \citet{LiYumerRamanan2020} study training when a resource budget is given (Budgeted Training), commonly in the form of a fixed number of epochs or iterations that the network will be trained for, instead of following the common assumption that training is executed until asymptotic convergence is achieved to some satisfactory degree.
+We think that the results of \citet{Li2020a} regarding the training of Neural Networks within a fixed iteration budget (Budgeted Training) provide some relevant further context for the varying success achieved by these methods as well as indications on how one can further improve upon them, in particular when retraining is assumed to be significantly shorter than the original training, that is when $T_{{rt}} \ll T$. \citet{Li2020a} study training when a resource budget is given in the form of a fixed number of epochs or iterations that the network will be trained for, instead of following the common assumption that training is executed until asymptotic convergence is achieved to some satisfactory degree.
 Specifically, they empirically determine what learning rate schedules are best suited to achieve the highest possible performance within a given budget.
-The two major takeaways from their results are as follow: \begin{enumerate} \item \emph{Compressing any given learning rate schedule to fit within a specific budget significantly outperforms simply truncating it once the budget is reached.} \citet{LiYumerRamanan2020} refer to this compression as \textsc{Budget-Aware Conversion} (BAC).
-This clearly aligns with the findings of \citet{Le2021} that SLR outperforms LRW, since SLR is simply the BAC of the original training schedule while LRW is a truncated version of it (albeit truncated {\lq}from the back{\rq} instead of the front). \item \emph{Certain learning rate schedules are more suited for a wider variety of budgets than others.} In particular, their results indicate that a cosine based schedule (and to an even stronger degree a linear one) performs well when a tight budget is given.
-This provides an explanation for why CLR outperforms SLR when the original learning rate schedule follows more traditional recommendations. \end{enumerate} Put succinctly, we claim that retraining should first and foremost be considered under the aspect of Budgeted Training and that lessons derived in the latter setting are generally applicable in this context.
-We therefore propose \textsc{Linear Learning Rate Restarting} (LLR) which sticks to the recommendations of \citet{LiYumerRamanan2020} by using a linear learning rate schedule during each retrain cycle.
-This effectively results in a cyclic learning rate schedule when pruning and retraining in the iterative setting, which have previously been found to help generalization \citep{Smith2015}.
-Going one step further, we also propose dynamically adapting the initial value of the retraining schedule by relating it not just to the initial learning rate during the original training but also to the impact of the previous pruning step, resulting in \textsc{Adaptive Linear Learning Rate Restarting (ALLR)}.
-While the heuristic guidance of SLR and CLR to use $\eta_1$ as the initial value of the schedule generally performs well, we noticed specific edge cases in which this resulted in too large of an initial value.
-ALLR is intended to address this point.
+The two major takeaways from their results are as follow: \begin{enumerate} \item \emph{Compressing any given learning rate schedule to fit within a specific budget significantly outperforms simply truncating it once the budget is reached.} \citet{Li2020a} refer to this compression as \textsc{Budget-Aware Conversion} (BAC).
+This clearly aligns with the findings of \citet{Le2021} that SLR outperforms LRW, since SLR is simply the BAC of the original training schedule while LRW is a truncated version of it (albeit truncated {\lq}from the back{\rq} instead of the front). \item \emph{Certain learning rate schedules are more suited for a wider variety of budgets than others.} In particular, their results indicate that a linear schedule performs best when a tight budget is given, closely followed by a cosine based approach.
+This provides an explanation for why CLR outperforms SLR when the original learning rate schedule follows more traditional recommendations. \end{enumerate}